JuliusMushi19/book-scraper-console-app/README.md

 ## Features
 Features ready:
-* To look at 5-star books
+* Look at 5-star books
+* Look at the cheapest books
+* Get the next available book on the catalogue
+* Quit the app

 To-do list:
 * None